DiLRandI/sms-to-api/README.md

 ## Overview

-`sms_to_api` is a Flutter application that listens for incoming SMS messages and forwards them to a configurable REST API endpoint.
-The app allows you to set the API URL and API key in the settings screen, and stores these securely using `shared_preferences`.
+`sms_to_api` is a Flutter application that listens for incoming SMS messages and forwards them to configurable REST API endpoints.
+Settings are saved through a Flutter↔︎Kotlin method channel and encrypted on-device via Android's `EncryptedSharedPreferences`, falling back to legacy storage only when secure storage is unavailable (e.g., during tests).

 ## Architecture